Platform

 • Ensure expedited development of new affordable housing and neighborhood commercial development in the Albina neighborhood in and around the Moda Center, in collaboration with the Trail Blazers, the 1801 Fund, and Albina Vision Trust.

 I am certain the Blazers will stay in Portland if - and only if - the 30-year-old Moda Center receives a renovation that will cost hundreds of millions of dollars.
 That is not a small lift.
-City officials should also be clear with themselves and the public that taxpayers will be asked to foot part of that bill.
+City officials should also be clear with themselves and the public that taxpayers will be asked to foot a large part of that bill.
 There is no need to hide that, and we should start conversations as early and openly as possible about the specific funding mechanisms to make that happen.

 We also need to support other pro sports in and around Portland, including our new WNBA team the Portland Fire, our soccer teams in the Thorns and Timbers, our hockey team the Portland Winterhawks, and our baseball team the Portland Pickles, to name a few.